 Accessibility: Cabins are equipped to accommodate passengers with disabilities.
 They have elevator access to cabin decks.

 Hazardous Materials: Hazardous materials may not be transported on the ferries.
 The valves on propane or similar type tanks must be turned off and sealed by an AMHS employee.
 Portable containers of fuel are permitted but must be stored with vessel personnel while en route.

 ID Requirements: All AMHS customers are required to show proper Valid Government ID, meaning photo identification issued by a government authority such as a state or provincial driver’s license, passport, official government issued ID, or military ID.
-Passengers traveling in or out of Prince Rupert, BC or plan on driving through Canada, are required to show their passport.
-(Also check “Crossing the Border” in the TRAVEL PLANNING section for ID requirements.)
+Passengers traveling in or out of Prince Rupert, BC, or who plan on driving through Canada, are required to show their passport.
 Passengers onboard AMHS vessels between Bellingham, WA and Ketchikan, AK are not required to show a passport as the ship does not stop in a Canadian port along the way.